tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/advanced-configuration.md

 # Advanced configuration

-Metadata Security Protocol (MSP) allows users to optionally define custom Role Based Access Control (RBAC) allow lists for metadata service endpoints on a per-user and/or per-process basis.
-This is enabled by a new resource type in the Azure Compute Gallery, the `InVMAccessControlProfile`.
+Metadata Security Protocol (MSP) allows users to optionally define custom Role Based Access Control (RBAC) allowlists for metadata service endpoints on a per-user and/or per-process basis.
+This allowlist is enabled by a new resource type in the Azure Compute Gallery, the `InVMAccessControlProfile`.

 ## Motivation

 Traditionally, metadata services treat the entire Virtual Machine (VM) as the trust boundary and allow any software running in the guest to access them.
-This access is usually overly permissive, especially if your workload isn't strictly implemented with a modern cloud native architecture.
-Microsoft Security Response Center (MSRC) analysis of attacks across the industry has shown that applying the principle of least privileged access, restricting access only to software that needs it, would have prevented the vast majority of real world security exploits of this class.
+This access is overly permissive, especially if your workload isn't strictly implemented with a modern cloud native architecture.
+Microsoft Security Response Center (MSRC) found that most security attacks could have been prevented by limiting access to only the necessary software.

 The `InVMAccessControlProfile` allows you to define more granular control on the applications/users that can have access to the endpoints.
 It enables you to write rules like:

-- Network configuration can only be accessed by the Guest Agent and SQL Server
+- Network configuration can be only accessed by the Guest Agent and SQL Server
-- MSI tokens can only be accessed by the Monitoring Extension
+- Managed Service Identity (MSI) tokens can be only accessed by the Monitoring Extension

 The new resource type facilitates managing these configurations at scale.
 The rules that are appropriate for your VM depend on what software its running.
 The `InVMAccessControlProfile` allows you to define your configuration once and link it against all applicable VMs.

 > [!NOTE]
 > We recommend treating these controls as *defense in depth* in your threat modeling.
-These controls can significantly enhance the security of a workload, but they are best used as additional protection instead of as core isolation mechanisms.
-In cloud native multi-tenant workloads, especially if untrusted code is executed, hardware/hypervisor backed isolation like offered by [Azure Container Instances](https://azure.microsoft.com/products/container-instances) offer far greater protection.
+These controls can significantly enhance the security of a workload, but they're best used as extra protection instead of as core isolation mechanisms.
+In cloud native multitenant workloads, especially if untrusted code is executed, hardware/hypervisor backed isolation like offered by [Azure Container Instances](https://azure.microsoft.com/products/container-instances) offer far greater protection.
 MSP authorization rules complement hardware backed isolation.

 ## Properties